alkerway/hls-simulator/README.md

 ## Step 2: Constructing a live stream url

-The app will work with both inputs of either master or level remote urls.
-For live remote manifests, as well as vod manifests with the option `keepVod`, the session timer and dvr length are ignored and the app will function as a proxy that can still simulate events.
+The app will work with an input of either a master or level manifest remote url.
+For live remote manifests, as well as vod manifests with the option `keepVod`, the session timer and dvr length are ignored and the app will function as a proxy that can simulate events.
+For vod remote manifests, by default, the app will generate a live stream based on the session timer.

-To get a simulated live manifest url, input a manifest url into the url input.
-The generated manifest url will be in the Generated Url field, and can be played in video players.
+To get a simulated live manifest url, enter a manifest url into the url input.
+The generated manifest url will be in the Generated Url field, and can be played in a video player.

 > Curl equivalent: build the live stream url in the following manner:
 >